W4JEW/digipi-wiki/source/shopping-list.md

 ### RJ-12 Cable

-- *MANDATORY if your radio does not support CAT control via USB*
+- *MANDATORY if your radio DOES NOT support CAT control via USB*

 - Provides connectivity between DigiPi and your radio - ferrites recommended